 Zero-Coupon 1031 Exchanges

-By: Matthew K. Scheriff, CPA, CES
+Matthew K. Scheriff, CPA, CES, Executive Vice President

-Executive Vice President – Legal 1031 Exchange Services, LLC
+Legal 1031 Exchange Services, LLC

-While the availability of mortgage financing for investment properties is extremely difficult, there is still capital available for financing single-tenant properties that are occupied on a long-term basis by tenants with very strong credit.
-The capital markets view these mortgages as more of a ‘corporate-financing’ vehicle than a ‘property-backed’ vehicle, which allows them to largely ignore traditional loan-sizing metrics such as loan-to-value ratios and debt service-coverage ratios.
-Instead, the focus is on using nearly all of the cash flow from the property to service the debt.
+Zero coupon properties exist because underwriters are more likely to approve financing for single-tenant net-lease properties that are occupied on a long-term basis by tenants with very strong credit.
+The capital markets view these mortgages as a hybrid of ‘corporate-financing’ with the addition of the loan being backed by real estate.
+This allows lenders to get more comfortable with higher loan-to-value ratios (“LTV”) and debt service-coverage ratios when compared to traditional norms.
+Lenders can instead focus on using all the cash flow from the property to service the debt, hence the name “zero coupon” or “zero cashflow” property.
 The amortization schedule for the mortgage is tied to the remaining length of the lease so that the principal balance is zero, or nearly zero, when the primary term of the lease expires.
-These mortgages are secured by the lease(s) and the property, and are generally non-recourse to the borrowers.
-Even in today’s financing environment, it is possible to obtain mortgage financing of 90% to 95% on properties with long-term leases (at least 20-years remaining on the lease) with tenants which have very strong credit.
+These mortgages are secured by the lease and the real estate and are normally non-recourse to the borrowers.
+Even in environments where it is challenging to find financing, it is sometimes possible to obtain mortgage financing of 85% on properties leased long-term (at least 20-years remaining on the lease) to tenants that have very strong credit.

 Legal 1031 Exchange Services, LLC does not provide tax or legal advice, nor can we make any representations or warranties regarding the tax consequences of your exchange transaction.
 Property owners must consult their tax and/or legal advisors for this information.
-Our role is limited to serving as qualified intermediary to facilitate your exchange. © 2020 Legal 1031 Exchange Services, LLC.
-All rights reserved.
+Our role is limited to serving as qualified intermediary to facilitate your exchange.

 Copyright © 2021 Legal1031.
 All rights reserved.